A Local’s Guide to Matera, Italy

 A town made by caves carved down into a canyon… Unless you’re a rafting fanatic, you probably don’t want to be here with torrential rains!
 In other words, don’t come in the heart of winter when it can be cold, rainy, and rather grey.

-The best time of year to visit Matera is spring (March to June) or fall (September to December).
+The best time of year to visit Matera is spring (March to June) or fall (mid-September to December).
 In both periods you might get a rainy day or two and occasional overcast weather, but in general both the temperature and the weather are good and you avoid the insufferable July and August heat.

 While Matera did not used to get many international visitors, that is very quickly starting to change and summer is getting much busier.
 The crowds are still nothing close to what you’ll see in places like Florence, Siena, Venice, Rome, etc., but it does get crowded.